 Artist Info: Code Kunst is a South Korean composer and music producer signed under AOMG.
 His music fits within the Hip-hop, Rap, and Rnb genre.
 So far he has released three studio albums and has two songs that feature Lee Hi.
 The one I am reviewing today is titled X and the other song which was released just recently this year is titled XI (they both seem to enjoy playing with roman numerals).

 X by Code Knust(featuring Lee Hi) is a track from his third studio album Muggle Mansion which was released in 2017.
 It tells the story of a lady who is fed up with her boyfriend’s lifestyle and all his broken promises.
-She is certain that it is time to move on and be with someone else but still finds herself attached to the relationship.
-Her boyfriend later realizes his mistakes and tries to apologize but it might be too late.
+She is sure that it is time to move on and be with someone else but still finds herself attached to the relationship.
+Her boyfriend later realises his mistakes and tries to apologise, but it might be too late.

 Review: Lee Hi is one of my favourite soloists, so when I see her name on anything, I know that there is a high chance of me loving it.
-She really has a beautiful soulful voice and over the years she has grown as an artist.
-I just wish that she was given the chance to release more music.
-Anyways she really did great on this track and I enjoyed the subtle changes in her vocal tone during certain parts of the song.
+She really has a beautiful soulful voice, and over the years she has grown as an artist.
+I just wish that she was given a chance to release more music.
+Anyways she really did great on this track.
+I enjoyed the subtle changes in her vocal tone during certain parts of the song.

 The only thing that threw me off a little bit was the structure of the English lyrics.
-I am not too sure if it was a style they were going for but most of the English lyrics to me did not seem properly structured.
+I am not too sure if it was a style Code Kunst was going for, but most of the English words to me did not seem adequately structured.
 It all just felt like random phrases, so the connection between sentences was off.
-Now I read a comment under a lyric video for this song that said they were using “African-American Vernacular” but oh well, it just felt off to me.
-I could still understand the lyrics but I feel that they could have worked a little bit more on that aspect.
+Now I read a comment under a lyric video for this song that said they were using “African-American Vernacular”.
+I could still understand the lyrics, but I always felt off.

-Other than that, It was a well-produced song, with an amazing melody and Lee Hi mesmerized me with her vocals as usual.
+Other than that, It was a well-produced song, with a fantastic melody and Lee Hi mesmerised me with her vocals as usual.
 So I will recommend you guys to give it a listen.
 Unfortunately, I cannot provide a link this time around because there is no official music video for this song.
 So try searching for an audio version on Youtube, Spotify or Apple music.
 Hopefully, you enjoy it.

 Until my next post, take care.